Struggling to find your motivation first thing? These expert tips will help boost your get up and go.

 It’s hard when we’re bombarded with negative news but Alister Gray, Executive Leadership Coach and Mindset Expert, says we should focus on all the things that are great in life.

 ‘We have over 70,000 thoughts per day; it’s suggested up to 80% of these thoughts are negative in their nature as our brain constantly scans and searches for threats in a bid to keep us safe.’

 Try to give yourself a set amount of time to read the news.
 When time’s up, move on and focus on something else- ideally something happier!

-Journaling was big in 2019 and it’s even bigger in 2020.
+Journaling was big in 2020 and it looks like it will be even bigger in 2021.
 Alister explains that a great way to develop motivation is to connect to your reason ‘why’.
 ‘If you are unsure of your ‘why’, then spend time considering this.

 Journaling as part of a morning routine is a great way to delve deeper into your motivations, asking questions such as, ‘What would make today great?’, ‘What am I grateful for today?’, and ‘What inspires me most in life?’

 ‘Take a moment to make a pact with yourself that you will wake up earlier tomorrow than you did today, and then in small increments each day, work towards the desired time,’ says Alister.